akkurateio/laravel-search/README.md

 # Laravel Search

-Ce package propose un moteur de recherche pour Akkurate Laravel Boilerplate.
+This package provides a search engine for Akkurate Laravel Boilerplate.

-Par défaut, la recherche s’effectue sur des champs spécifiques de model Eloquent via le package de Spatie [laravel-searchable](https://github.com/spatie/laravel-searchable).
+By default, the search is performed on specific fields of the Eloquent model via the Spatie [laravel-searchable](https://github.com/spatie/laravel-searchable) package.

-Si c’est insuffisant pour les besoins du projet, ce package permet de mettre en place une indexation dans Elasticsearch.
+If this is insufficient for the needs of the project, this package allows to set up an indexing in Elasticsearch.

 ## Installation